-In one of the all-time classic chase films, Buster Keaton must impress the girl he loves by becoming a business man, even if that means “borrowing” a cop’s wallet, accidentally stealing a family’s entire household, and outrunning an entire parade of policemen!
-Keaton’s brilliant, impossible-seeming physical gags, employing real people doing real stunts in real danger, will never age.
-Will Buster get the girl?
-More precisely, will the police capture Buster?
-With a city’s worth of cops on his tail, Keaton has only his ingenious physical prowess and unbelievable acrobatic cleverness to come out on top.
+In one of the all-time classic chase films, Buster Keaton must impress the girl he loves by becoming a business man, even if that means “borrowing” a cop’s wallet, accidentally stealing a family’s entire household, and outrunning the city’s entire police force!

 One of Buster Keaton's most famous comedies, COPS is essentially an extended chase sequence, with Keaton as a man trying to impress a woman by becoming a successful businessman, only to unwittingly find himself a fugitive on the run.
 Almost more of an action film than a comedy, COPS is nevertheless a fine example of Keaton's genius for constructing elaborate physical comedy routines.

 Keaton as an unsuspecting anarchist taking on the entire police force and trapping them in the fifth precinct?
 Wealth, power, privilege and state authority are all taken for a ride: this is proletariat cinema at its best, made when Keaton was at his peak and during a time when the art of constructing visual narratives was finally becoming a seamless craft.

 This film was refreshing to watch.
 Even if cliche and occuring more than once, the jokes were hilarious.
 The ladder scene is one of a kind.
 Buster Keaton is awesome, I miss him in a world of meaningless drama.
 Without any doubt he would be able to cast some light onto the confusion of a modern man.